Is Coffee Acidic?

 Health Effects of Coffee Acidity

-Moderate coffee acidity is not harmful and can enhance flavour.
+Moderate coffee acidity isn’t harmful and can enhance flavour.
 However, high-acid coffee may cause:

 -